 To start the installation, double click the executable JAR file as provided with the installation media.
-If you are using OpenJDK or you are using a Linux environment, you may not be able to execute the .JAR file, instead use the following command to open the JAR in GUI mode:
+If you are using OpenJDK, you may not be able to execute the .JAR file, instead use the following command to open the JAR in GUI mode:

 You can run the above command in the Command Prompt window (CMD) - ensure you launch the CMD window with elevated permissions (run as administrator).

 The next steps depend on the release you are using:

 - If the wizard cannot locate a previous installation of the AIP Node package in the default installation location %USERPROFILE%\CAST (Windows),%PROGRAMFILES%\CAST\AipConsole (Windows), $HOME\CAST\AipConsole (Linux) or in the Window Registry (if installing on Windows), then the Install option will be automatically selected.

 - If the wizard locates a previous installation of the AIP Node package in the default installation location %USERPROFILE%\CAST (Windows),%PROGRAMFILES%\CAST\AipConsole (Windows), $HOME\CAST\AipConsole (Linux) or in the Window Registry (if installing on Windows), then the Upgrade an existing installation option will be automatically selected.
 In this case:

 - If you do not want to update the existing installation, ensure you choose the Install option and proceed with a "clean installation" in a different installation location.

 - If you want to upgrade the previous installation, please see Upgrade AIP Console.

 Choose a location on the local machine that will be used for the AIP Node package installation.
 The setup will suggest: %PROGRAMFILES%\CAST\AipConsole but you are free to choose a different location.
 The package will be installed in a sub-folder called AipNode.
 If the folder does not already exist, the installation wizard will create it.
 Click Next to continue: